DataDog/integrations-core/nvidia_nim/README.md

 ### Installation

-The Nvidia NIM check is included in the [Datadog Agent][2] package.
+The NVIDIA NIM check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration

-Nvidia NIM provides Prometheus metrics indicating request statistics.
+NVIDIA NIM provides Prometheus metrics indicating request statistics.
 By default, these metrics are available at http://localhost:8000/metrics.
 The Datadog Agent can collect the exposed metrics using this integration.
 Follow the instructions below to configure data collection from any or all of the components.

 **Note**: This check uses [OpenMetrics][10] for metric collection, which requires Python 3.

-1. Edit the `nvidia_nim.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Nvidia NIM performance data.
+1. Edit the `nvidia_nim.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your NVIDIA NIM performance data.
 See the [sample nvidia_nim.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].